-Alerts and Tips section
+Alerts and Tips

-Help tips are there throughout the app and are very useful for both new users getting used to the app and old users trying to explore some new features.
+Help tips are there throughout the app and are very useful for new users getting used to the app and old users trying to explore some new features.

 However, they do need to improve on certain fronts.
 Their export feature is limited and currently allows the export of transaction details only.
-Their recently introduced weekly Financial Summary Email, which provides users with a snapshot of their finances over the previous 7 days, somehow tries to make up for it.
+Their recently introduced weekly Financial Summary Email, which provides users with a snapshot of their finances over the previous seven days, somehow tries to make up for it.

-Acknowledgement: Thanks to the Money Dashboard team for providing us with a demo account for this review.
+Acknowledgment: Thanks to the Money Dashboard team for providing us with a demo account for this review.